TToH4uK/ai-load-tester/docs/architecture.md

 ### Locust Master
 - **Coordination**: Synchronizes workers and aggregates statistics.
 - **Web Dashboard**: Real-time viewing of RPS, failure rates, and response time distributions.
-- **No Load Generation**: The master does not generate traffic, preserving its resources for management.

 ### Locust Workers
 - **Workload Generators**: Each worker runs multiple `VirtualUser` instances.
 - **Horizontal Scaling**: Simply add more worker containers to increase the load.
-- **Scenario loading**: Workers load scenarios from the `SCENARIO_PATH` independently.

 ---

 ## ⚙️ Service Orchestration (Docker)

-The stack is orchestrated via `docker-compose.yml`, ensuring that all dependencies (DB, Bot, Master, Workers) are network-linked and healthy before the test begins.
+The stack is orchestrated via `docker-compose.yml`, ensuring that the Bot Engine and Locust nodes are network-linked and healthy before the test begins.

 ---
 > [!TIP]
-> When scaling to extreme loads (10,000+ users), ensure your host machine has sufficient CPU for the `sentence-transformers` computations on the worker nodes.
+> When scaling to extreme loads (10,000+ users), ensure your host machine has sufficient CPU for the embedding computations on the bot node.